raspberrypilearning/get-started-pico-w/en/step_6.md

 --- task ---

-Lastly you can use the onboard temperature sensor to get an approximate reading of the CPU temperature, and display that on your webpage as well.
+Lastly, you can use the onboard temperature sensor to get an approximate reading of the CPU temperature, and display that on your webpage as well.

 --- code ---
 ---